woocommerce/woocommerce/readme.txt

 * Tweak - Setup Wizard: support keyboard navigation to toggle on/off features. #22936
 * Template - Moved the order of rememberme checkboxes for accessibility so they tab in order. #21454
 * Template - New structure for attributes template, including new `woocommerce_display_product_attributes` filter. #22480
+* Dev - Use ActionScheduler for database updates.
+Improved update notice. #22904
 * Dev - Introduce `woocommerce_reviews_title` filter. #22216
 * Dev - Added `woocommerce_cheque_process_payment_order_status` filter allowing plugins to change the order status to the Cheque gateway. #21402
 * Dev - Add the current coupon object to the `woocommerce_get_shop_coupon_data` filter. #21442